popoolarofih/popoolarofih/README.md

-# 💫 About Me:
+💫 About Me

-I’m a results-driven Software Engineer with 6+ years of building scalable, user-centric apps.
-Think Python, TypeScript, Node.js, React/Next.js, Laravel/PHP and yes, I’ also build machine-learning models and pipelines, too.
+I’m a software engineer with 6+ years of experience building reliable, scalable products that real users actually enjoy using.
+My core stack includes Python, TypeScript, Node.js, React/Next.js, and Laravel/PHP.
+I also design and ship machine learning models and data pipelines when the problem calls for it.

-- 🚀 **Forward-thinking problem solver:** I challenge assumptions, craft elegant solutions, and adapt on the fly.
-- 🔒 **Quality & Performance obsessed:** From sub-100 ms endpoints to rock-solid RBAC/ABAC security, I sweat the details so your users don’t have to.
-- 🌍 **Collaboration junkie:** Async stand-ups, Figma pairing, clear docs.
-I keep teams aligned across timezones.
-- 🎨 **A dash of creativity:** I mix clean code with thoughtful design and a sprinkle of poetic flair to make experiences pop.
-When I’m not writing modular, testable code, you’ll find me mentoring fellow devs, exploring new AI tools, or penning tech-lyric mashups.
+I care deeply about how things work under the hood.
+I like challenging assumptions, breaking problems down to first principles, and turning messy ideas into simple, maintainable systems.
+Performance and security are not afterthoughts for me.
+I’ve built APIs with sub-100ms response times, implemented solid RBAC and ABAC patterns, and spent more hours than I can count fixing edge cases before users ever see them.

+I work well with people.
+Clear communication, good documentation, async collaboration, and tight feedback loops matter to me just as much as clean code.
+I’ve worked across time zones, paired with designers in Figma, and helped teams stay aligned without unnecessary meetings.

+I also enjoy the creative side of engineering.
+Clean architecture, thoughtful UX, and small details that make software feel polished are things I naturally gravitate toward.

+Outside of shipping code, I mentor other developers, explore new AI tools, and experiment with mixing tech and creativity in unexpected ways.

-> “Innovation without execution is just a dream let’s build something unforgettable.”
+Innovation without execution is just an idea.
+I prefer to build.
 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/rofih-popoola)
 # 💻 Tech Stack: